pafernanr/sosdiff/README.md

 [sosreport](https://github.com/sosreport/sos).

 #### Installation
-There are different ways to to install `sosdiff`.
+There are multiple ways to to install `sosdiff`.

 - Using `pip`.
   ~~~